OCT-FPGA/Vitis-Tutorials-U280/Getting_Started/vitis-getting-started-moc.md

 v++ -l -t hw_emu --config ../../src/u280.cfg ./vadd.xo -o vadd.xclbin
 ```

-After building the hardware emulation, run the following commands.
-This will run the application in hardware emulation mode.
+Similar to what you did in software emulation, the the generated executable.

 ```bash
 export XCL_EMULATION_MODE=hw_emu
 ./app.exe
 ```

-If the application is run successfully, you will see TEST PASSED on the terminal.
+You should be able to see the hardware emulation output on the terminal.

 ```bash
 INFO: Found Xilinx Platform